Firesphere/silverstripe-newsmodule/README.md

  3. Run in your browser - `www.example.com/dev/build` to rebuild the database.
  4. Create a NewsHolderPage type in your Pages Admin (todo, autocreate this page)

-This method is preferred, because you can add features and do pull-requests.
+This method is preferred, because you can add features and do pull-requests to improve this module.

 ### Other methods (These work just as well)
 If you don't have a github account, or don't want to contribute, just download: